 Get the index of the first displayed row due to scrolling (includes invisible rendered rows in the buffer).

 Get the index of the last displayed row due to scrolling (includes invisible rendered rows in the buffer).

 The example below demonstrates the following:

-When grouping, displayed rows are those rows that are currently visible with regards the the open / closed state of the parent rows.
+When grouping, displayed rows are those rows that are currently visible as per the open / closed state of their parent group rows.

 In the example below

 getDisplayedRowCount() will return back 7.
 This is composed of 5 top level 'Language' rows and two second level 'Country' rows.
 Each of the 7 displayed rows will have a row index from 0 to 6.
 All rows not displayed (as they are contained within closed groups) are not displayed and do not have a row index.